core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The Master Secret and Master Salt are derived by using the EDHOC-Exporter interface defined in Section 4.1 of {{I-D.ietf-lake-edhoc}}.

-  The EDHOC Exporter Labels to use are "OSCORE Master Secret" and "OSCORE Master Salt".
-By default, key_length is the key length (in bytes) of the application AEAD Algorithm and salt_length is 8 bytes.
-The Initiator and Responder MAY agree out-of-band on a longer key_length than the default and a different salt_length.
+  The EDHOC Exporter Labels to use are "OSCORE Master Secret" and "OSCORE Master Salt", for deriving the OSCORE Master Secret and the OSCORE Master Salt, respectively.

+  By default, key_length is the key length (in bytes) of the application AEAD Algorithm of the selected cipher suite for the EDHOC session.
+Also by default, salt_length has value 8.
+The Initiator and Responder MAY agree out-of-band on a longer key_length than the default and on a different salt_length.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Master Secret = EDHOC-Exporter( "OSCORE Master Secret", key_length )